dalanmiller/rethinkdb-workshop/README.md

 brew install node
 ```

+You then want to actually _run_ RethinkDB.

+You can have RethinkDB start up with your system boot by using the `launch ctl...` command you see when running `brew info rethinkdb`.
+Or you can run it just for this instance by opening a new terminal window and just running `rethinkdb`.
+In that directory RethinkDB will create a new folder `rethinkdb_data` where it will store data.

-After installing RethinkDB and Node.js, go the root directory of the repo and install all dependencies.
+After installing RethinkDB and Node.js, go to the root directory of the repo and install all app dependencies.

 ```
 npm install